cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

 To begin achieving the goal of documentation that meets the needs of different user populations and is discoverable by the intended readers, we recommend the following general plan.

 1. Initial tasks:
-Create a Documentation home page on web site, linked prominently from About menu.
+Create a Documentation home page on the [project web site](https://in-toto.io), linked prominently from the About menu.

-   Create a **Getting Started** page on web site from README content for the main repo (https://github.com/in-toto/in-toto.README.md)
+Create a **Getting Started** page on the web site from the existing README content in the [main repo](https://github.com/in-toto/in-toto.README.md).

-   Link as first menu item in Get started menu (currently 1st item is link to demo)
+Link **Getting Started** as the first menu item in the **Get started** menu (currently the first item is a link to a demo).

-   Expose parts of spec as separate named documents on website, as:
+Expose parts of the product specification as separate named documents on the website, as:
    - [System Overview](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview)  (compare content to https://in-toto.io/in-toto/README and current website About - create versions of increasing depth to address to specific audiences)
    - [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) (convert to alphabetized table)
    - [Workflow/Personas](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) (clearly identify user types and point to relevant doc sections)
 2. Create a high-level technical overview on the project home page suitable for evaluators (see [User Roles](#user-roles)).
 This might be one of the existing overviews, or can be adapted from them.
 3. Create an index or map to existing docs as a temporary guide, preparatory to moving that information into RTD and integrating it into a doc architecture.
 4. Encourage documentation contributions:
-   - Add Documentation as a contribution area, clarify process.
+   - Add Documentation as a contribution area, and clarify the process.
 Contributor docs should:
       - List reviewers/approvers for doc changes and additions.
       - Encourage the use of Documentation and Good First Issue tags for issues and PRs.
       - Make doc contributors responsible for updating doc roadmaps/ToCs, to reflect any changes they make to the doc structure (adding or moving documents).